 Environment management mitigates this trifecta of issues, all while ensuring that everyone is looking at the same raw data, regardless of a data analyst’s chosen environment.

-As an added bonus, environment management can help develop younger analysts.
-We’ve established that silos are undesirable during testing, but they can actually be helpful when it comes to nurturing young talent. dbt provides a means for them to save their own changes and features no matter what environment they’re in.
+As a bonus, environment management can help develop younger analysts.
+We’ve established that silos are undesirable during testing, but they can actually be helpful when it comes to nurturing young talent. dbt provides a means for them to save their changes and features no matter what environment they’re in.
 This way, less experienced analysts don’t have to build around only what they know and can experience the development cycle in full without slowing down production.

 Data analysts intimately understand the businesses in which they work.
 They understand how to observe performance and diagnose any problems, all through the use of data.
 Many of them write code to some degree, but all too often, their reach exceeds their grasp, and experienced software engineers must be called in to turn data into more digestible formats.

 As we’ve seen, dbt puts the power of software engineering into the hands of data analysts.
-The platform is built from the ground up to enable data teams to take full control over the information they depend upon to do their jobs, authoring and deploying modular code inside of cloud-native data platforms.
-Now, equipped with dbt, analytics engineers can organize and model essential information themselves to create clean data sets—in other words, they can answer their own questions.
+The platform is built from the ground up to enable data teams to take full control over the information they depend upon to do their jobs, authoring and deploying modular code inside cloud-native data platforms.
+Now, equipped with dbt, analytics engineers can organize and model essential information themselves to create clean data sets—in other words, they can answer their questions.
 It’s nothing short of a seismic shift to the analytics ecosystem, and we urge all data teams to get acquainted with dbt today.